ekbann/ekbann.github.io/_posts/2024-03-01-retro-programming-1.md

 I can see from the wedge of machined aluminum you cradle, its outer surface festooned with glyphs and incantations, that you, too, are a *programmer*.
 Things have changed so much over the years.
 What’s that?
 Oh, you noticed one of my antiques:

 An elegant machine from a more enlightened age.
 A 32-bit processor built by… well, I suppose the details don’t matter.
-Impossibly slow and cramped compared your starkly modernist folio.
+Impossibly slow and cramped compared to your starkly modernist folio.
 Ah, but I see in you a spark of curiosity!
 Perhaps, perhaps…

 I’m afraid my device is too fragile for the roughousing of a novice- it has spent so many years feeling only my touch.
 Recall, however, the proofs of our saint Turing.
 We could teach your new machine some old tricks!